 Fusion at Plainsboro is located at 700 Scudders Mill Road, on Block 1601, Lot 50, PMUD Zone District.
-The project will consist of 106 affordable units, 26 of which will be family rental units and the other 40 will be supportive housing units.
-The project will receive an additional 40 bonus credits for supportive housing.
+The project will include 66 affordable housing units,

+26 of which will be family rental units and the other 40 will be supportive housing units.
+The project will receive an additional 40 bonus credits for a combined total of 106 compliance credits.